unstoppableforce96/Touch-Typing/typing.com_walk_through.md

 ## Goal
+- Is to Complete All courses in the Typing.com lessons to improve the touch typing skills.

-- Is to become an average typist with a **Typing Speed of 40 - 50 words per minute with at least 90 % Accuracy.**
+- And Is to become an average typist with a **Typing Speed of 40 - 50 words per minute with at least 90 % Accuracy.**

 ## Assessment